-Two of the Local Issues that I have been involved with recently are: Noise Abatement for the Pannaway Manor Neighborhood (see Letters section-Local Topics) and the Traffic Issues in the Echo Ave.
+Two Local Issues that have been high priorities for me are: Noise Abatement for the Pannaway Manor Neighborhood (see Links to Docs Section-Local Issues) and the Traffic Issues in the Echo Ave.
 Neighborhood.

 In order to raise the profile of that neighborhood and to gain attention for the noise issue, in Nov.
 2017 we invited Elizabeth Muzzey, NH Director and Historic Preservation Officer, to give a talk entitled: The Greatest Migration-Pannaway Manor and World War II” about a research project that she had completed in 1990.

 Together with the neighborhood I have continued to lobby both Governor Sununu and our Executive Councilor, to help find funding for this noise abatement project, including for residents affected by noise in the Rockingham Avenue area, where the state previously had erected a wooden stockage fence now in need of replacement.
 In addition, I'll continue to submit bills that would provide for funding for this project.
 I am grateful to both Donna Garganta and Representative Joan Hamblet for supporting these efforts in Concord 3 years in a row now, and testifying at the hearings.
 The Executive Council was poised in 2019 to increase the road tolls and was willing to consider using some of that revenue to fund noise abatement projects, however, when the Governor threatened a veto, they did not go ahead with that plan.